chromium/chromium/components/onc/docs/onc_spec.md

     * Indicating that the network should be connected to automatically when in range.

+* **BSSIDAllowlist**
+    * (optional) - **array of string**
+    * Array of BSSIDs that control what APs can be connected to.
+BSSIDs should be formatted as colon-separated octets (e.g.
+      `"00:01:02:03:04:05"`).
+    * Values are:
+        * *Empty list*: The WiFi network can associate with any AP.
+        * *Non-empty list*: The Wifi network will only associate with the specified BSSes.
+        * *["00:00:00:00:00:00"]*: Special value indicating the network shouldn't associate with any AP. `"00:00:00:00:00:00"` shouldn't be a part of any other list of values, otherwise it may cause an error.

 * **EAP**
     * (required if **Security** is
         *WEP-8021X* or *WPA-EAP*, otherwise ignored) - [EAP](#EAP-type)